Be innovative. Affect change. Make a positive impact in your community.

 Become a community partner through CPI

 The best centres of learning do more than transmit knowledge – they’re catalysts for change.

-The Centre for Social Entrepreneurship (CSE) believes that people are innate changemakers and are invested in supporting student learning through development of social entrepreneurial skills and mindsets, that promote innovative and transformative positive social change in collaboration with community partners.
+The Centre for Social Entrepreneurship (CSE) believes that people are innate changemakers and are invested in supporting student learning through development of social entrepreneurial skills and mindsets that promote innovative and transformative positive social change in collaboration with our many community partners.

 Chad Lubelsky, J.W.
 Family Foundation Fund with CPI Students – Winter 2015